-One such live-cell binding assay is the NanoBRET™ Target Engagement Assay that use an energy transfer technique called bioluminescence resonance energy transfer (BRET) to measure molecular proximity.
-This energy transfer is based on two elements: Cellular expression of the target protein fused to NanoLuc® luciferase and a cell-permeable fluorescent NanoBRET™ tracer, which reversible binds to the target protein.
-When the fluorescent tracer binds to the target-NanoLuc® fusion protein in cells, the tracer is in close proximity to NanoLuc and results in a BRET signal.
+Promega has developed a novel live-cell binding assay, called the NanoBRET™ Target Engagement Assay.
+It uses an energy transfer technique known as bioluminescence resonance energy transfer (BRET) to measure binding between the target protein and small molecules in live cells.
+This energy transfer is based on two elements: Cellular expression of the target protein fused to NanoLuc® luciferase and a cell-permeable fluorescent NanoBRET™ tracer, which binds reversibly to the target protein.

 - Quantitate compound affinity (how tightly it binds to a protein) and target protein occupancy (how much compound binds to a protein) in live cells.

 - Assess how long a compound binds to the target protein (its residence time) under physiological conditions.

 - Calculate cellular compound permeability.

 - Generate high‐quality data with low error rate and high reproducibility.